MaSe69/dssb/md/12_python_visualization/python_sns_13_bar.md

 - The horizontal orientation is specified with 'h'
 - The palette "Blues_r" is the reversed palette, which in this case puts more emphasis (darker blue) to the 'winner' of this ranking.
 - The grid lines were here altered to make it easier to extract the numerical value.
+- As there is (mostly) only one data point for the same name, the confidence interval is omitted.